Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 = WIP 3.9.20 =
 - Allow WP audio shortcode to also work in the template 1 description field.
+- New window feature now works with fancy 0 template with the shortcode.

 = 3.9.19 =
 - The audio player shortcode can be used in template 1 download display shortcode.